All Episodes

 Yes, sir.

-I wonder if you're familiar with that?
+I wonder if you were familiar with that.

 Well, I am familiar with spook lights and ghost lights.

-A lot of those reports, which are of small balls of light, in this case we're talking about several inches to maybe a few feet in diameter.
+A lot of those reports, which are of small balls of light, in this case we're talking about several inches to maybe a few feet in diameter, are reported from the Appalachian or middle southern, I guess, area of the state, as well as the Midwest, parts of the Midwest.

 I can't pinpoint exact areas.

-There are the brown mountain lights, I believe, in North Carolina, which is a famous locale for observations of these kinds of lights.
+There are the Brown Mountain Lights, I believe, in North Carolina, which is a famous locale for observations of these kinds of lights.

-But there's a long, extensive body of literature on what are called spook lights or ghost lights, which I have some connection to folklore, although I'm not really convinced that it has anything to do with myth or legend.
+But there's a long, extensive body of literature on what are called spook lights or ghost lights, which have some connection to folklore, although I'm not really convinced that it has anything to do with myth or legend.

 I think they are real.

-But typically they are small and they are often white in color or bluish or, again, orange in color.
+But typically they are small, and they are often white in color or bluish or, again, orange in color.

 But they don't seem to be related to the kind of things we're talking about here.